dev-rhynel/camote-utils/README.md

 isUuid('not-a-uuid');                             // false
 ```

+## Security Policy

+For information about our security policy and how to report vulnerabilities, please see our [Security Policy](SECURITY.md).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Visit our [documentation](https://dev-rhynel.github.io/camote-utils/) for detailed API references and examples.

-## License

 MIT © [Rhynel](https://github.com/dev-rhynel)